 The RoPax segment transports passengers and cargoes within Philippine territorial waters and/or on the high seas.
-Due to the seasonal nature of this segment, higher passenger revenues and operating profits are usually experienced in the summer months of the year (March, April and May), school holidays (October and November) and Christmas holidays (December and January) rather than in the other months of the year.
+Due to the seasonal nature of this segment, higher passage revenues and operating profits are usually experienced in the summer months of the year (March, April and May), school holidays (October and November) and Christmas holidays (December and January) rather than in the other months of the year.
 Freight revenues, on the other hand, are higher at the last quarter of the year rather than in the early months.
-This, however, may not be true for 2020 as a result of the ECQ declared in the various cities and provinces where the Group operates starting second half of March 2020.
+This scenario, however did not hold true for 2020 because of the ECQ declared in the various cities and provinces where the Group operates, starting second half of March 2020.